bradflaugher/AI-101/README.md

 # Lecture Outline

+Note 1: Lectures are a small part of the course, most bootcamper's time will be spent working on their final potrfolio projects.
-Note: The 6 week course is broken into numeric and alphabetical lectures.
-Lectures 1-6 are technical in nature, Lectures A-F are soft-skills and history.
+Note 2: The 6 week course is broken into numeric and alphabetical lectures.
+Lectures 1-6 are technical in nature, Lectures A-E are soft-skills and history.

 ## Lesson 1: Practical Science